 Sometimes, elections are cancelled immediately before, during or after election day.
 We include elections if and only if voting on election day has, in fact, commenced.
 This decision rule holds regardless of whether the balloting was not completed or was eventually cancelled, whether the results were never announced, or whether there were no "consequences" from the voting (such as a power succession).

 The list of countries covered follows Gleditsch and Ward's List of Independent States.
-All states in existence for any period between 1945 and 2006 are included.
+All states in existence for any period between 1945 and 2012 are included.
 The full list of countries included and years covered is provided in the codebook.
-Micro-states are excluded, and are defined as those countries with a population < 500,000 citizens in the year of the election.
+Micro-states are excluded, and are defined as those countries with a population greater than 500,000 citizens in the year of the election.
 Coverage dates follow each included country, and if the beginning year is not 1945, it is equal to the country's year of independence.

 Primary sources used to code NELDA variables include those listed below, although other sources were used when required, such as detailed case histories of specific countries.
 In some cases our data conflict with existing data on elections, and we have made extensive efforts to uncover sources of disagreement and ensure consistent coding.

 Elections in Africa: a data handbook , edited by Dieter Nohlen, Michael Krennerich, and Bernhard Thibaut (Available electronically through University library).

 Elections in Asia and the Pacific: a data handbook.
 Volume I, Middle East, Central Asia, and South Asia edited by Dieter Nohlen, Florian Grotz, and Christof Hartmann (Available electronically through University library).